Background

 About watershed security

-The province is committed to developing the Watershed Security Strategy and Fund with Indigenous peoples and in collaboration with local and federal governments.
-We will also hear from industry, environmental non-governmental organizations and people who have varied and unique contributions to make on the path to watershed security.
-The discussion paper is designed to promote discussion and acknowledges that:
+The Province is committed to developing and implementing the Watershed Security Strategy in collaboration with Indigenous Peoples and with local and federal governments.
+We have also engaged with industries, agriculture, environmental non-governmental organizations and people who have varied and unique ideas on how we work towards watershed security together.

-- People who live in and do business in a watershed are most directly affected when issues with water arise such as water scarcity or drought, flooding, pollution, degraded aquatic and riparian ecosystems and or other problems.
+- People who live in and do business in a watershed are most directly affected by extreme weather events, such as drought or flooding, or from not having enough safe drinking water, pollution, or damage to rivers and lakes.

-- Many communities are already doing important work to protect and restore their local watersheds, and all people in a watershed have an important role in managing water.
-Healthy watersheds are critical for achieving watershed security and resiliency and are the foundation of a stable economy.
+- Many people and businesses are already doing important work to protect and restore their local watersheds, and all people in a watershed have an important role in managing water.
+Healthy watersheds are critical for watershed security and being able to respond to change and are the foundation of a stable economy.

 The Watershed Security Strategy will identify a role for everyone to contribute to the care of our watersheds.